 I have an acetylcholine-dominant brain; I’ve always been addicted to speed.
-My brain is extremely focused on solutions, but likes to take shortcuts.
-I guess I’m an adrenaline junkie too.
+My brain is extremely focused on solutions, and at the same time it likes to take shortcuts.
+I’m probably an adrenaline junkie too.
 Over the years, I’ve attended breathing courses, yoga courses, studied stress management, listened to experts on stress medication, and I’ve been a proud member of the Minnesota Model twelve-step program for 28 years.
-This model is about the “here and now”, one day a t a time, one thing at a time, meditation and so on.
+This model is about the “here and now”, one day at a time, one thing at a time, meditation and so on.

-A few years ago, a dear friend of mine sent me a funny little “plastic thing” after attending a breathing course with Anders Olsson.
+A few years ago, a dear friend of mine, Sanna Ehdin, sent me a funny little ‘plastic thing’ after attending a breathing course with Anders Olsson.
 As we both work with self-healing, I am used to hearing about different methods, therapies, “cures”, pills, powders, etc. in infinity, and while I am most often curious, I am also skeptical.

 However, last summer while researching the next update of my book The Sugar Bomb 3.0, I saw an article about breathing in a newspaper.
 It was an article with Anders Olsson about Conscious Breathing.
 What really grabbed me was the phrase “over-breathing.”

-I have an addictive personality, which is very common in my profession.
+I have an addictive personality, and I meet those all the time in my profession.
 We over-eat, over-spend, over-work, over-stress, over-drink, and overdo drugs.
 In short we OVER DO everything.
 Moderation doesn’t exist in our world.

 Suddenly I had gotten a brand new piece of the puzzle, and the overall picture became much clearer to me.
-I immediately ordered the book and the Relaxator.
+I immediately ordered the book The power of Your Breath and the Relaxator.
 I read the book in one stretch and realized that someone (Anders) understood the issues in a new way.

 I started to diagnose my own breathing and, goodness gracious, I was over-breathing, breathing shallowly, and mouth-breathing.
 My mouth was like the Sahara desert in the morning, and I snored badly, atleast according to my dogs.
 I started training with the Relaxator, practicing breathing retraining in the car, while walking the dogs, when I washed the dishes, and so on.